Waboodoo/HTTP-Shortcuts/docs/permissions.md

 Used by the [`setWireguardTunnelState()`](scripting.md#set-wireguard-tunnel-state) function to allow enabling or disabling a Wireguard tunnel from Scripting.
 This permission needs to be granted explicitly by the user if they wish to make use of this feature.

 ## use biometric hardware / use fingerprint hardware
+There are two features, which require this permission:
-The app allows to configure a shortcut in a way that it requires biometric confirmation before running, for extra security.
-This requires a permission.
+- The app allows to configure a shortcut in a way that it requires biometric confirmation before running, for extra security.
+- The app can be locked to prevent editing of shortcuts, variables, and settings.
+The app may then be unlocked via biometrics, such as a fingerprint.

+Both of these features are non-essential for using the app.

 ## prevent phone from sleeping
 Used to perform cleanup tasks, such as deleting obsolete cache files after a shortcut was run.